MeritRank: Sybil Tolerant Reputation for Merit-based Tokenomics: Merit-based Tokenomics

+We assume that peers can discover the feedback graph through mechanisms such as a gossip protocol.
+The reputation data evolves with time and reflects the latest interactions by utilizing a peer-to-peer gossip protocol~\cite{tarr2019secure}.
+Specifically, each peer distributes the latest locally known weights in the feedback graph.
+Using this information, each peer $i$ constructs its \emph{subjective} feedback graph $G_i = (V_i, E_i, w_i)$.
+Every time a peer receives a new edge or a weight update from the network, it records this in its personal ledger and updates its subjective feedback graph $G_i$.

-\textbf{Reputation mechanism}.
-A reputation mechanism assigns some reputation scores for every known node in the feedback graph.
-In principle, a reputation score reflects the level of contributions made by the node compared with others.
+A reputation mechanism calculates and assigns reputation scores to every node in the subjective feedback graph.
+The reputation score reflects the level of contributions made by a node relative to others.

-\begin{definition}[Reputation score] A reputation score $R(G, j)$ is a value assigned to node $j$ given known feedback graph $G$:
+\begin{definition}[Reputation Score] A reputation score $R_i(G_i, j)$ is a non-negative value calculated and assigned to node $j$ by the reputation mechanism of node $i$, given the subjective feedback graph $G_i$:

 \end{definition}